jorgecasase/vimad-tourismQR-web-react/README.md

 ### 🏛️ **Explore Monuments**
 - Scan physical QR codes on monuments to access detailed information about them.
-- Complete historical information about the monument, recommended activities, and related sections.
+- Complete historical information about the monument, fetched dynamically using the **Wikipedia API**.
+- Recommended activities and related sections for each monument.

 ### 🗺️ **Interactive Map**
 - Locate the monument directly on the map to facilitate your visit.